ClemenceS/ProjetWeb/README.md

 * The Genomicus source code
 * The Documentation
 * Step by step guides to run Genomicus on a local work environnement or as a Docker container
+* Visual representation of the database and how to generate it

 Supervisors :